oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

     - The workload view in the context of the filtered namespace *wpexapp* is displayed.

-    - Observe in the Workload view Topology panel is replaced by Workload details table & Topology summary by Workload summary, other section remains same as cluster view.
+    - Observe in the Workload view Topology panel is replaced by Workload details table & Topology summary by Workload summary, other sections remains same as cluster view.
      ![workload-view](images/workload-view.png)

     - Notice left summary panel is updated and each tile will show details specific to the namespace *wpexapp*.